Azure/IoT-Pi-Day/Lab 0 - Resource Configuration/README.md

 ![Image](/images/lab-0-image26.png)

-4. In the Add collection page, enter the settings for the new collection.
+4. On the **Add Collection** page, enter the settings for the new collection.

 5. Enter **Hubway** as the name for the **Database Id**.